colvert/FablabLannion.github.io/trender.md

 By default the Trender is in Notification mode.

-You can switch from Notification to Timekeeper mode by putting *1* in the mode window in the **Configure WiFi** mode.
+You can switch from Notification to Timekeeper mode by putting *1* in the mode window in the **Configure WiFi** menu.
 A green light will blink to indicate that the mode has been changed.

 Once in timekeeper mode, you may come back to notification mode by putting *0* in the mode window or clicking on the **Reset** menu.